 - In your Snowflake account, you'll accept this share and use it to create a read-only database, using standard Snowflake role-based access controls to grant access as needed.

 This is a one-way, read-only share of data (not a copy or transfer) between Iterable's Snowflake account and yours.
 If you need to edit the shared data, you'll have to make a copy of it.

 To share your project's Iterable system event data with Snowflake, follow these steps:

-Tell your Iterable customer success manager that you'd like to use Snowflake Secure Data Sharing and give them the URL of your Snowflake account.
+Tell your Iterable customer success manager that you'd like to use Snowflake Secure Data Sharing and give them your Snowflake URL and Snowflake Account ID.
 We'll use a portion of the URL to determine where to send the shared data.

 When you receive an email stating that we’ve shared data with you, have your Snowflake account administrator sign in to Snowflake and complete these steps:

 Click Create Database from Secure Share.
 You'll see this window:

 In Grant access to, use standard Snowflake role-based access controls to indicate which roles should have access to the shared data.

 Snowflake users with access to the shared database can now navigate to the Worksheets tab and work with the data.